olimorris/pyscoutfm/README.md

 ## :sparkles: Features

+- Generate scout reports from your squad and scouting screens within FM
 - Uses a customisable rating system to score players out of 100
 - Tweak or create your own ratings to evaluate players
-- Export the computed data into a pretty HTML file
+- Exports the scout report into a pretty HTML file
-- Easily search and sort the players in the export
+- Easily search and sort the players in the scout report
 - Easily export from the game using the [provided views](extras)

 ## :zap: Requirements

-- Python >= 3.
+- Python >= 3.8
 - Football Manager (any version that supports the supplied views)
 - Windows/MacOS operating systems